torhve/openresty-docker/README.md

 ### Build the image using our Dockerfile

     sudo docker build -t="torhve/openresty" .
 This will create the contained environment which we then can re-use and launch for many projects later.
-The `-t` flag is the name for the image, you can choose your own name here if you want, so you can identify the image by name later.
+The `-t` flag is the name for the image, you can choose your own name here if you want, to help you refer to the image by name later.
+The name mostly matters if you want to share/submit your docker image to repositories, see: <http://docs.docker.io/en/latest/use/workingwithrepository/> for more information about that.

 ### Create a simple nginx.conf for the project